Google Cloud Load Balancers

 You need an address for the Load Balancer:

-gcloud compute addresses create my-gloo-edge-loadbalancer-address-https \
+gcloud compute addresses create my-gloo-gateway-loadbalancer-address-https \

 --global